sfosc/sfosc/README.md

 ![SFOSC](static/logo.png)

-Welcome to the SFOSC!
+Welcome to the Sustainable Free and Open Source Community!
 This is the place to contribute content to the website, and collaborate on writing new social contracts, documenting business models, and more.

 [You might rather see the site in its final, rendered form](https://sfosc.org) - it's easier to read that way.